-The Sun City West Wood Workers Club is a social club that operates under a set of bylaws approved by the Sun City West Rec Board ByLaws.
+The Sun City West Wood Workers Club is a social club for Sun City West members of the Recreation Center, and operates under a set of bylaws approved by the Sun City West Recreation Center Board ByLaws.
 It is a place to make items out of wood and have a great time doing it.
 The club building has over 6,000 square feet filled with state-of-the-art woodworking power equipment and hand tools.
 Located behind the Kuentz Recreation Center in Sun City West at the corner of R.H.
 Johnson and Stardust Blvd.
 It is not a production facility where members can make items to sell to the public.
-Exceptions to this rule allow members to sell approved items at the SCW Village Store and at one or both of the 2 craft fairs that are held in the spring and fall.
+Exceptions to this rule allow members to sell approved items at the SCW (Sun City West) Village Store and at 2 craft fairs that are held in the spring and fall.
 We can accommodate both experienced wood workers and novices with training classes.

 If you would like a tour of the facility come to the wood shop and just inside the front door is a window where the Tool Crib attendant will arrange for someone to take you around.
 Safety glasses are required but, can be provided at no charge.

 The Wood Workers Club has social events every month.
 In the summer we have a luncheon every month; in the winter we have happy hours in the Kuentz courtyard.
 Also in the spring and fall, picnics at Beardsley Park are scheduled, and a holiday dinner and dance is held in early December.
 General membership meetings are held on the first Tuesday of the month at 1 pm (except for June, July and Aug).
 The Wood shop closes at noon that day to facilitate the meeting attendance and to allow for hands-on training of new members in the Orientation Class.